 While plastic has negative ecological effects, it is one of the best materials for food preservation.
 The recyclable pouch is FDA compliant for direct food contact, and helps keep your tea fresh for longer.
 Unlike our previous kraft pouches, our new bags are now water-proof instead of simply water-resistant.

-How to Recycle our Kratom Tea Bag Pouches
+How to Reuse our Kratom Tea Bag Pouches

 While recycling is the keyword that gets all the buzz, it is not the most environmentally friendly thing to do with your pouch once you finish brewing your final kratom tea bag.
 First, you should look for a way to reuse your pouches!

 Reusing our pouches is the most eco-friendly way to put it to use after emptying it of its tea.
 When you reuse the pouches, you avoid the energy expenditure that goes into transporting the plastic to the recycling facility and the heat used to melt and reform the plastic.

 You also avoid the fuel used to transport the recycled plastic to a new manufacturer, the energy employed by the manufacturing in repurposing the recycled plastic, and finally, the energy used to ship the recycled plastic goods to market.

 By reusing the plastic pouch, you circumvent the energy employed in the recycling process.
 Plus, you get to have, in our opinion, an awesome looking pouch to reuse for a variety of purposes.
 Here are our recommendations for reusing the pouch:

 - Waterproof case for your phone when lounging around the pool, doing water sports, or hiking in the rain.